sdondley/sdondley.github.io/_notes/Digital Gardening.md

 new: 0
 title: 'Thoughts on Digital Gardening'
 update_logo: '0'
-updated: '2020-07-17 22:43:15'
+updated: '2020-07-19 14:25:12'
 updated_logo: '1'
 ---
 There's apparently a new trend happening right now called "Digital Gardening."
 I won't bore you with a definition of what it is.
 Other people have already done a good job of explaining it so I'll let you [google it.](https://www.google.com/search?q=digital+gardening)

-Anyway, I guess this new website I put up qualifies as a "digital garden."
+Anyway, I guess the [notes](/notes) section of this site qualifies as a "digital garden."

 I've always had an interest in maintaining a personal website.
 I've started and abandoned quite a few.
 They were just too much of a hassle to upkeep and